-- 21. The Marshall Islands is not seeking to introduce a new dispute before the Court, or to become a party to the proceedings between New Zealand and France.
-It is seeking permission to assert its legal interests in an existing dispute in accordance with Article 62 of the Statute. - 22.
-The Chamber in the Land.
-Island and Maritime Boundary Dispute determined that the distinctive juridical nature and purposes of intervention mean that such a link is not required.
+21. Solomon Islands is not seeking to introduce a new dispute before the Court, or to become a party to the proceedings between New Zealand and France.
+It is seeking permission to assert its legal interests in an existing dispute in accordance with Article 62 of the Statute.

+The Chamber in the Land, Island and Maritime Boundary Dispute 22.determined that the distinctive juridical nature and purposes of intervention mean that such a link is not required.
 It said:

 "On the contrary, the procedure of intervention is to ensure that a State with possibly affected interests may be permitted to intervene even though there is no jurisdictional link and it therefore cannot become a party."
-16

-The Marshall Islands respectfully adopts this conclusion.
+Solomon Islands respectfully adopts this conclusion.
 Any other conclusion would render meaningless the procedural facility of intervention specifically recognised by Article 62 of the Statute.

-23. A State seeking to intervene must demonstrate convincingly what it asserts, but it need only show that its legal interest "may" be affected, not that it will or must be affected.
-The state and to determine - especially in advance of pleadings and hearings - that a State's apprehension is not justified.
-Under the circumstances, the Marshall Islands has demonstrated that it has an interest of a legal nature in the prevention of resumption of nuclear testing by France in the South Pacific region and in the allegation of failure by France to fulfil its obligations under the Noumea Convention and other applicable conventions and rules of general international law.
+A State seeking to intervene must demonstrate convincingly what 23. it asserts, but it need only show that its legal interest "may" be affected. not that it will or must be affected.
+It is respectfully suggested that it is not for the Court to substitute for the State and to determine - especially in advance of pleadings and hearings - that a State's apprehension is not justified.
+Under the circumstances, Solomon Islands has demonstrated that it has an interest of a legal nature in the prevention of resumption of nuclear testing by France in the South Pacific region and in the allegation of failure by France to fulfil its obligations under the Noumea Convention and other applicable conventions and rules of general international law.
 It considers that these legal interests may be affected not only by a decision of the Court on the merits of New Zealand's claims, but also by a refusal to indicate provisional measures.